amitaibu/Gizra/_posts/2014-04-27-emmet-tutorial.md

 </div>
 ```

+* To expand this abbreviation into a structured html we need to press the ```tab``` key.
+  Every IDE that uses emmet plugin may have a different key configuration, most of them uses the tab key.

 If we examine the syntax we can see it’s mainly constructed out of ”html tags” and “css selectors” alongside special characters that bounds the connection (logic) between them.
 This makes it easy to use for any one who knows html and css, specially web developers.